esa-tu-darmstadt/deliba/README.md

 # Acknowledgements
 The DeLiBA project has been co-funded by the German Federal Ministry of Education and Research (BMBF) under the Software Defined and Distributed Accelerated Storage (SODDAS) initiative.
 We gratefully acknowledge Amazon Research for providing research credits.
 We also extend our sincere thanks to our industry partner, a global leader in database management systems and cloud operations.
-Additionally, we would like to thank USENIX, Red Hat, Do IT Now, and the Linux Foundation for awarding travel grants to the main contributor of DeLiBA framework, Babar Khan.
+Additionally, we would like to thank USENIX, Red Hat, Do IT Now, and the Linux Foundation (Dan Kohn Scholarship) for awarding travel grants to the main contributor of DeLiBA framework, Babar Khan.

 Contributions and Issues